 Organisations

-On 1 July 2022, the NHS became the first health system to embed net zero into legislation, through the Health and Care Act 2022.
-This places duties on NHS England, and all trusts, foundation trusts, and integrated care boards to contribute towards statutory emissions and environmental targets.
+In 2022, the NHS became the first health system to embed net zero in legislation, through the Health and Care Act 2022.
+This places duties on NHS England, and all trusts, foundation trusts, and integrated care boards to consider statutory emissions and environmental targets in their decisions.

 Green plans